Lick It

-"Lick It" is a song recorded by American dance music group 20 Fingers featuring singer Roula, released in February 1995 by ZYX, Zoo Entertainment and SOS as the second single from their debut album, On the Attack and More (1994).
+"Lick It" is a song recorded by American dance music group 20 Fingers featuring singer Roula, released in February 1995 by ZYX, Zoo Entertainment and SOS Records as the second single from their debut album, On the Attack and More (1994).
 It also appears on 20 Fingers' self-titled second studio album and peaked at number-one in Italy.
 The song contains explicit lyrics that refer to cunnilingus.
-Its black-and-white music video was directed by Jason A. Harmon.
+Its black-and-white music video was directed by Jason A. Harmon and was A-listed on German music television channel VIVA in June 1995.
 In 2024, Time Out ranked "Lick It" number 13 in their list of "26 Best Oral Sex Songs Ever Made".

 Critical reception

-Larry Flick from Billboard wrote that a song like this "has lyrics that do not venture beyond adolescent humor and raunchy chatter, with slammin' grooves and contagious melodies serving as the real attention grabber".
+Larry Flick from Billboard magazine wrote that a song like this "has lyrics that do not venture beyond adolescent humor and raunchy chatter, with slammin' grooves and contagious melodies serving as the real attention grabber".
 He added that it "has singer Roula cooing and giggling on the joys of oral gratification."
 James Hamilton from Music Weeks RM Dance Update described it as a "deadpan girl chanted 'Short Dick Man' follow-up's jauntily throbbed 127bpm" track.

 Chart performance

-The song achieved success in many European countries.
+The song achieved success in many European countries as well as in Canada.
 It topped the Italian singles chart and was a top-10 hit in five countries; Austria (10), Belgium (9), France (5), Germany (4) and Spain (4).
 On the Eurochart Hot 100, "Lick It" reached number six.
-On the US Billboard Hot 100, the song peaked at number 72.
-In Canada, it went to number two on both The Record singles chart and the RPM Dance/Urban chart.
+On the US Billboard Hot 100 and Cash Box Top 100, the song peaked at numbers 72 and 83, respectively.
+In Canada, it went to number two on both The Record Retail Singles chart and the RPM Dance/Urban chart.
+In West Asia, it became a top-30 hit in Israel, peaking at number 25 on 14 February 1995.
 However, its sales were lower than 20 Fingers' previous hit "Short Dick Man".
+The success of "Short Dick Man" and "Lick It" earned 20 Fingers an award at the 1996 Dance d'Or Awards in France.